 There’s absolutely nothing systematic about this survey, I literally pulled 52 LPs off my shelf…

 Andrew White Live at the New Thing (1970 and 1971).
-White was the great Coltrane expert, transcribed all the solos, built a business, made a living selling many Coltrane solos and a few original LPs, wrote one of the very best books on jazz, Trane ‘n Me, and was also an expert in European classical music.
-(He also passed away while I was working on this post.)
+White was the great Coltrane expert, transcribed all the solos, built a business selling many Coltrane solos and original LPs, wrote one of the best books on jazz, Trane ‘n Me, and was also an expert in European classical music.
+(Andrew White also passed away while I was working on this post.)

 This noisy live date has a rare example of the young (and great) Eric Gravatt in an exposed situation.

 A time and a place.
 White’s saxophone virtuosity is undeniable, but his breathless marathon Coltrane-isms would be more enjoyable in the club.
 He called his style “Chicken Alto,” partly because there is also an angular Eric Dolphy influence.

 The back cover has some remarkable blurbs: